Infrastructure as Code (IaC): Terraform vs Ansible vs Pulumi

 Terraform is a declarative IaC tool designed for provisioning cloud infrastructure.

-It excels at managing resources across multiple cloud providers using a consistent workflow.
+It excels at managing resources across multiple cloud providers using a consistent workflow, which is particularly important in multi-cloud and hybrid cloud strategies.

 4. Ansible: Configuration and Automation